 Looking for an antidote to a too-crowded summer vacation?
 A summer cruise to the Caribbean may be just the ticket.
 When you cruise the Caribbean during June, July, and August, you’ll enjoy less crowded beaches and restaurants, and you may be able to find a great Caribbean cruise deal too.

+The Caribbean is one of the most fun places to go in the summer with your family since the kids are out of school.
 While the weather can get quite hot and humid during this time of the year, with some islands reaching 90 degrees on average in August, temperatures tend to cool down in the evenings, when they can hit a comfortable range within the low-70s.

 During the summer, the chance of rain also increases, so make sure to bring a rain jacket or poncho in case you happen to get caught under some showers.
 Don’t forget the bug spray either, as high humidity and rain typically mean there are more mosquitoes, too.